milanify/how-to-install-halo-online-on-linux/README.md

 Congratulations, you can now launch the game by clicking on it in Lutris. ***You must change your in-game settings for Video to NOT use High settings***, otherwise the game will be unplayable due a texture bug.
 Despite this fix, you may encounter black textures anyway in certain parts of certain maps.

+## Disclaimer
+This is only confirmed working in Ubuntu with a NVIDIA graphics card.
+Results across different distros and hardware may vary.